-Even if you do not like its coldness and hardness--both of which can be mitigated, by the way, with area rugs and carpet runners--the visual appeal of wood flooring cannot be argued.
+No doubt about it: wood flooring looks fantastic.
+Even if you do not like its coldness and hardness—both of which can be softened with area rugs and carpet runners—the visual appeal of wood flooring cannot be argued.

 Higher Resale Value: Difficult to Verify